-6P/d'Arrest orbits the sun every 2,395 days (6.56 years), coming as close as 1.36 AU and reaching as far as 5.65 AU from the sun.
-6P/d'Arrest is about 3.2 kilometers in diameter, making it larger than most asteroids, comparable in size to the island of Manhattan.
+6P/d'Arrest orbits the sun every 2,400 days (6.57 years), coming as close as 1.36 AU and reaching as far as 5.65 AU from the sun.
+6P/d'Arrest is about 3.2 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the island of Manhattan.

 6P/d'Arrest's orbit is 0.35 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.